 The northern orientation ensures plenty of light and air flow, and being low set, two sets of stacking sliders is all that separates you from the native garden with its spectacular paperbarks.

 The Moreton House, situated in the township of Kooringal, is a minutes' walk from the pristine waters of Days Gutter, the only all-weather anchorage on Moreton Island.
 Days Gutter is home to turtles, dolphins and dugong.
 The island is 98 national park with miles of empty beaches, freshwater perched lakes, magnificent walks and drives, whale watching in season, and good fishing, squidding and crabbing.
 Or you can do as little as you please in the plentiful comforts of the house.
 Moreton is 37km long and 10km at its widest point, so the size of Moreton makes exploration easy.
 Mount Tempest, at 280 m high is the highest sand dune in the world.
 The Quandamooka people are the traditional owners of Moreton Island.

 As there are no sealed roads on Moreton, you'll need a 4x4 to access the island.

 Fully screened; plumbed barbecue; stereo/MP3 player; digital TV with DVD player; fireplace - if you wish to use the fireplace, you'll need to bring your own timber - hardwood only; ceiling fans to bedrooms; modern cook top and oven; large fridge/freezer; full complement of cutlery, crockery and cookware; a large shower cubicle; wardrobe space; solar power; two high quality queen size beds; a choice of pillows; garden lights.
+Linen is not supplied.
 There is no laundry.
 As the Moreton House runs entirely on solar, you won't be able to use a blow dryer, curling wand or any appliance that generates heat, as you would flatten the battery.